mchrdk/MMM-KredsloebWastePickup/README.md

 ## License
-MMM-AvfallshentingOslo is released under the MIT license.
+MMM-KredsloebWastePickup is released under the MIT license.
 Have at it.

 -----
 Made by Øystein Blixhavn